jpbochi/cv/README.md

 #### Professional Experience

-- *2019 to present, ProtonMail*
+- *Sep 2019 to present, ProtonMail*

 I'm fully assigned to help the company to have a DevOps transformation.
 I built from scratch a Kubernetes-based replacement for the company's QA and Staging machines.
 It includes automated deploys to fully isolated environments from every branch.

 - *2016 to 2019, Rackspace*

-I help build the software behind Rackspace's Managed AWS offering.
+I helped build the software behind Rackspace's Managed AWS offering.
 I worked with billing, logging, and alerting automation.
 One product I helped build from scratch sets up version-controlled infrastructure pipelines for customers using GitHub, Terraform, and CircleCI.
 It currently manages both AWS and GCP.

 - *2014 to 2016, SoundCloud*